crespire/rails_railsbook/README.md

 * Deployment is hard!
 While local development and test environments were already using PostgreSQL, getting the app deployed took quite a bit of trial and error, troubleshooting and searching the internet.
 From adjustments in the production environment to making sure all the services required were running and reachable, I learned a lot about Heroku/dokku, AWS S3, Sendgrid and Oauth.

 # Deployment notes
-In order to build and deploy this application successfully on dokku/heroku, the following buildpacks are required in this order:
+This app relies on `libvips` for image manipulation, which needs to be added to the environment as an available library.
+In order to build and deploy this application successfully on dokku/heroku with `libvips` and supporting libraries available, the following buildpacks are required in this order:
 1. https://github.com/heroku/heroku-buildpack-apt.git
 1. https://github.com/brandoncc/heroku-buildpack-vips.git
 1. https://github.com/heroku/heroku-buildpack-ruby.git

-The apt pack allows us to use the Aptfile to install packages into the container that we require (libvips, etc).
-For lower-spec'd containers (1gb RAM), adding a 2GB swap file solved some `Kill` problems with dokku deployment.
+The apt pack allows us to use the `Aptfile` to install packages into the container that we require (libvips, etc).
+Make sure to consult the `Aptfile` for the list of libraries that must be installed for VIPS to function.

+**Note** For lower-spec'd containers (my experience was with the basic DO droplet with 1vcpu, 1gb RAM and 25gb storage), adding a 2GB swap file solved some out of memory errors that caused a `Kill` while trying to deploy with dokku.
+This problem is avoided if you're on Heroku's platform, as a dyno is pretty beefy compared to the basic DO droplet.

 ## Future Opportunities
 There are a few things I left on the table in terms of this application that I would love to revisit in the future when I don't have other things I'm keen to learn or pick up.